PDS-Lab/GearDB/README.md

 ## 2 Compilation and Run
-We use zonefs to replace the read and write interfaces of the HM-SMR.
-Zonefs is a simple file system for Western Digital, and we don't know if the code can be open source.
+In this branch of GearDB, we use zonefs to replace the read and write interfaces in the main branch (i.e., Libzbc).
+Zonefs is a simple file system released by Western Digital.

-Zonefs is a very simple file system exposing each zone of a zoned block device as a file. zonefs does not have any on-disk metadata and does not require a disk format before use.
-As such, zonefs does not require any userspace tool.
+“ Zonefs is a very simple file system exposing each zone of a zoned block device as a file. zonefs does not have any on-disk metadata and does not require a disk format before use.
+As such, zonefs does not require any userspace tool.”